Garden and Woodland Volunteers

 Volunteers work primarily from March to November.
 However, depending upon the garden area and the weather, work may continue year round.
 Work days are Tuesday and Thursday mornings.
 Volunteers work either or both days.
 There is a volunteer orientation in spring when most volunteers join, but they may start at any time during the year.
 The grounds consist of a number of different areas, each of which is maintained by a group of volunteers.
 New volunteers usually do a rotation, working in each of the areas before choosing one in which to work regularly.
 All the major tools are supplied but most people bring their own small hand tools.
 Expert gardening experience is not required.
 We are happy to welcome anyone who would like to work with us.

 If you are interested in volunteering in the grounds or would like more information, please contact Kathryn Barlow and Dorothy Smith at firstname.lastname@example.org.
+All available gardening positions are presently filled so your name will be placed on a waitlist.

 Non-garden volunteers work mainly from May to September of each year.
 The Tea Room and Costume Museum are open weekly from Tuesday to Saturday during that time.
 Unfortunately, the Tea Room will be closed until further notice.